-Above: In those years, the food at the Hedges was very bad—the menu was a marvel of parsimonious high-WASP frugality, featuring such entrees as pressed turkey and canned corn niblets—but the old hunting lodges were faithfully preserved and maintained in a style the Palm Beach Post once described as "rustically elegant lakeside resort."
-Then, about 10 years ago, The Hedges changed owners; the last time we were there, the food was far better and the decor had veered toward dried-flower centerpieces.
+Above: In those years, the food at The Hedges was very bad—the menu was a marvel of parsimonious high-WASP frugality, featuring such entrees as pressed turkey and canned corn niblets.
+But the old hunting lodges were faithfully preserved and maintained in a style the Palm Beach Post once described as "rustically elegant lakeside resort."
+Then, about 10 years ago, The Hedges changed owners.
+The last time we were there, the food was far better and the decor had veered toward dried-flower centerpieces.

 Above: When it rained—two or three days a week, on average, every August—we all piled into cars and headed to Long Lake, to watch for seaplanes and to shop at Hoss's, which is hands-down the best variety store in America.
-We bought wool blankets and artists' watercolor paint sets and bird guides and maple candy and balsa wood airplane kits and tiny flashlights and trucker hats.
+We bought wool blankets and watercolor paint sets and bird guides and maple candy and balsa-wood airplane kits and tiny flashlights and trucker hats.
 Image by Anna Liisa, via Flickr.

 Above: At night, while the kids played horseshoes or flashlight tag, the rest of us settled back into the same chairs where we'd spent the afternoon reading Trollope or Turow, to watch the night fall over the lake, the lake, the constant lake.
 Image via Trip Advisor.